fpirzada/-Bent-Oak/README.md

    DB_NAME=your_db_name
    SCHEMA_NAME=your_schema_name`
 4. **ReadCsv:**
-   put your csv file in that folder
+   Create ReadCsv and put your csv file in that folder
 5. **Run the script :**

    python CsvToPsql.py